azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 If you want to run a loop and evaluate some expression on only those items which meet a particular criteria, you can use the 'where-object' or 'where' or simply the '?' operator to do so.

-Example the below command filters for resource groups that have 'rg' anywhere in the name:
+For example, the below command filters for resource groups that have 'rg' anywhere in their name:
 ```PowerShell
 Get-AzureRmResourceGroup | ?
 ResourceGroupName -match 'rg'
 # Can also be written like this: